datocms/vue-datocms/README.md

 npm install vue-datocms
 ```

+If you want to use this package with Vue 2, please, install `vue-datocms@1`.
+The latest versions are only compatible with Vue 3.

 ## Live real-time updates

 Thanks to the `subscribeToQuery` helper provided by the [datocms-listen](https://www.npmjs.com/package/datocms-listen) package you can get real-time updates for the page when the content changes.
 This helper connects to the DatoCMS's [Real-time Updates API](https://www.datocms.com/docs/real-time-updates-api/api-reference) to receive the updated query results in real-time, and is able to reconnect in case of network failures.